kasperschmidt/TDOSE/README.md

 README for the optimal spectral extraction software presented by Schmidt et al. (some day)

+TDOSE will be presented in a forthcoming publication (Schmidt et al.), until this publication has apparead, please references the TDOSE GitHub repository (https://github.com/kasperschmidt/GLASSinspectionGUIs) if TDOSE is used.

 ## Table of Content

 - [Description](#description)